apollographql/apollo-server/docs/source/integrations/building-integrations.md

 const headers = new Map<string, string>();
 for (const [key, value] of Object.entries(req.headers)) {
   if (value !== undefined) {
-    // Node/Express headers can be an array or a single value.
-We join
-    // multi-valued headers with `, ` just like the Fetch API's `Headers`
-    // does.
-We assume that keys are already lower-cased (as per the Node
-    // docs on IncomingMessage.headers) and so we don't bother to lower-case
-    // them or combine across multiple keys that would lower-case to the
-    // same value.
     headers.set(key, Array.isArray(value) ? value.join(', ') : value);
   }
 }